Bagshot Park

 Bagshot Park is a royal residence located near Bagshot, a village 11 mi south of Windsor.
 It is on Bagshot Heath, a 50 sqmi tract of formerly open land in Surrey and Berkshire.
 Bagshot Park occupies 51 acres within the designated area of Windsor Great Park.

-The Mansion house was listed, Grade II, as a building of special architectural or historic interest in 1976.
-The present building was built on the site of an earlier mansion in 1879 with red brick and stone dressings in Tudor gothic style, for Prince Arthur, Duke of Connaught.
+Built in 1879, the Mansion House was listed Grade II in 1976, as a building of special architectural or historic interest.
+Set upon the site of an earlier mansion, the present edifice was built with red brick and stone dressings in Tudor gothic style, for Prince Arthur, Duke of Connaught and Strathearn.
 Side and rear extensions were added in the late 19th and early 20th centuries.
 The landscaped grounds are also Grade II listed on the Register of Historic Parks and Gardens.

 History

 Prince Henry came to Bagshot Lodge on 4 September 1609 and gave £1 to the musicians who entertained him.
 In 1612 King James appointed Noël de Caron as Keeper of the Park, a post he kept until his death in 1624.
 The Lodge was rebuilt between 1631 and 1633 as one of a series of small lodges designed for Charles I by Inigo Jones.
 It was remodelled between 1766 and 1772 according to designs of James Paine for George Keppel, the 3rd Earl of Albemarle, and altered in 1798 by Sir John Soane for the Duke of Clarence (later King William IV), who lived there until 1816.

 Bagshot Park was subsequently used by Prince William Frederick, Duke of Gloucester, nephew of King George III.
 The Duke added pieces of property between the estate and Sunningdale; his widow, Princess Mary, daughter of King George III, continued to live there after his death until she moved out in 1847.
 The original house was demolished in 1877–78.

 A new building with 120 rooms was completed in 1879.
 The 1881 census records an equerry and 26 servants living in the main house: an under butler, a housekeeper, four valets, two lady's maids, two dressers, a cook, three kitchen maids, three housemaids, three footmen, a page, a porter, a scullery maid, two other junior posts and a soldier.
 A coachman and seven grooms lived in the stables.
-Two other domestic staff lived in one of the lodges, three agricultural workers lived in another, and one gardener is recorded as living on the estate.
+Two other domestic staff lived in one of the lodges, three agricultural workers lived in another, and one gardener was recorded as living on the estate.
 From 1880 this was the principal residence of Prince Arthur, Duke of Connaught and Strathearn, a son of Queen Victoria.
 The Duke, who was Governor General of Canada from 1911 until 1916, died at Bagshot Park in 1942.
 The property had been in grace and favour occupation.